Anti–climactic

 Desertification

-The theme of the first chapter is desertification, its causes and where the impact is felt the most.
+The theme of the first chapter is desertification, its causes and repercussions and the high water stress facing half the world by 2030.

 Sources: